Zettelkasten-Method/zettelkasten.de/content/the-archive/help/plugins/tutorial.md

 }
 --></style>

-# So You Want to Write a Plug-in For _The Archive_?

 Great!
 Here's how to get started with the tools provided by _The Archive_ to make plug-in development easy.

 ## Start Development Within _The Archive_

 _The Archive_ provides a plug-in development tool.
 Use it to interactively write, test, and export plug-ins.

-From the app's main menu, go to <i>Plugin - Show Developer Console</i>.
+From the app's main menu, go to <i>Plugin - Show Developer Console</i> to get started.

+### The Plug-In Development Window

 <%= insert_rel_image file: "plugin-development-screenshot.png", caption: "The built-in plug-in development tool" %>